elmoghany/elmoghany.github.io/index.md

 # About Me
 I am currently a research intern at [King Abdullah University of Science and Technology (KAUST)](https://vision-cair.kaust.edu.sa/computer-vision-core-ai-research-group) supervised by [Prof. Mohamed Elhoseiny](https://scholar.google.com/citations?user=iRBUTOAAAAAJ&hl=en)

 I have 9 years of mixed industry experience in machine learning, software and hardware.
-From 2019 till 2023, I started 2 startups.
-I worked for <strong>Intel</strong> as a Design and Automation Engineer from 2017 till 2019.
-And studied <strong>Computer Science at San Jose State University</strong> from 2016 till 2017.
-I worked for Sonics Inc (Acquired by Meta) as a Solutions Architect from 2013 till 2015.
-I received my BSc. in Electronics and Communications Engineering from Alexandria University in 2013.
+I started 3 startups, worked for <strong>Intel</strong> as a Design and Automation Engineer, and worked for Sonics Inc (acquired by Meta) as a Solutions Architect.
+I studied <strong>Computer Science at San Jose State University</strong> and received my BSc. in Electronics and Communications Engineering from Alexandria University.
 <h2 style="margin: 40px 0px 10px;"></h2>
 <!--[National University of Singapore](https://www.comp.nus.edu.sg/).
 My biography is [here](./biography/).
 -->